sebcuellar6/u3_react_Korilla_receipts/README.md

 1. Fork and clone this repository.
 1. Create a new React App
-1. Add Commit and Push
 1. Fulfill the listed requirements.
+1. Add, Commit, and Push to Github

 ## Requirements